JanusGarambullus/metacritic_scrape/README.md

-# Scraping Metacritic with R or: How I Learned to Stop Worrying and Love Loops
+# Scraping Metacritic with R: How I Learned to Stop Worrying and Love Loops

 An ongoing project to scrape Metacritic scores.
 The initial version scrapes the basic page content of all PS4 games.